In order to meet customer expectations, companies must provide multi channel customer service

 We live in an on-demand society.
 We expect anything delivered any time, anywhere.
 Receiving resolutions to our customer service issues is no different than getting caught up on the daily news.
 The expectation is for 24/7 access to multi channel customer service.

-Multi-channel support has emerged as a major point of differentiation for companies of all sizes.
+Omnichannel support has emerged as a major point of differentiation for companies of all sizes.
 The payoff for great customer satisfaction is huge.
-Good support pays in terms of revenue, retention and reputation.
+Good support pays in terms of revenue, retention, and reputation.
+The following customer service statistics will give you an idea of just how important it is for companies to invest in customer support:

 - 16%: Premium people will pay when accompanied by good customer experiences